-2024 Love Local: Rebuilding the Middle of the Food Chain
+2024 Love Local: Rebuilding the Middle of the Food Supply Chain

 The 4th Annual Love Local event here at the Kearsarge Food Hub focused on folks in the middle of the food chain.
 Through short videos and live Q&A, we learned about food system organizations who are working to move food throughout our communities and build bridges between food producers and the community at large.